Certified Scrum Trainer®

 STANDARD 2, Training and Facilitation: A CST must demonstrate excellence in current training and facilitation skills and techniques.

 • 2A: A CST must demonstrate commitment to ongoing learning and the continuous improvement of their training skills and materials.
-A CST keeps their training materials up to date with the most recent version of the Scrum Alliance Scrum Foundations and CSM learning objectives.
+A CST keeps their training materials up to date with the most recent version of the Scrum Alliance Scrum Foundations and CSM or CSPO learning objectives.

 • 2B: A CST creates and maintains active student engagement* while delivering their certification courses.